Symptoms and Causes |

 Symptoms and Causes

-Symptoms may appear between two and 14 days after exposure to the virus.
+Symptoms may appear two to 14 days after exposure to the virus.
 Children have similar, but usually milder, symptoms than adults.
-Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes are at higher risk of more serious complication from COVID-19.
+Older adults and people who have severe underlying medical conditions are at higher risk of more serious complication from COVID-19.

 Persistent pain or pressure in your chest.